 Your tracking app is guessing.
 Your body is not.

-If you have arrived at this page, you probably already suspect what I am about to confirm: most fertility tracking apps are not accurate enough for couples actively trying to conceive.
-The peer-reviewed research has been saying this for years.
+If you have arrived at this page, you probably already suspect what I am about to confirm.
+Most fertility tracking apps are not accurate enough for couples actively trying to conceive.

-A 2016 study published in Obstetrics & Gynecology tested 53 of the most popular fertility tracking websites and apps against the medical gold standard for identifying the fertile window.
-Only 4 of the 53 got it right.
-The rest gave windows that included days after ovulation when conception is impossible, missed days before ovulation when sperm survival makes conception most likely, or simply guessed wrong about when ovulation would happen.
+In 2016, researchers at Weill Cornell Medical College published a study in Obstetrics and Gynecology testing the most popular fertility websites and apps against the medical definition of the fertile window in a standard cycle.
+Of the fifty-three websites and apps they tested, only four identified the window correctly.
+The rest gave windows that included days after ovulation when conception is impossible, missed days before ovulation when sperm survival makes conception most likely, or simply landed on the wrong days.

 Prediction is not observation